MetOs-UiO/eScience2025/docs/git_integration/remotes.rst

 Now, you have successfully added the upstream remote to your clone.

 .. note::
-  If you are using GUI, in the git tab when you click on branches, you will see branches from all the remotes you've in your clone ``remote-name/branch-name`` your locacl branches will not have ``remote-name/`` prefix.
+  If you are using GUI, in the git tab when you click on branches, you will see branches from all the remotes you've in your clone ``remote-name/branch-name`` your local branches will not have ``remote-name/`` prefix.

 .. note::